 On an average overclocked graphics card, temperatures can increase to anything between 85°C and 100°C. This is where having good cooling comes in handy.
 If you want to keep your gpu temperature at a safe level for 24/7 operation, then consider water cooling or aftermarket air coolers that are designed specifically for your graphics card.

-what is normal gpu temperature for overclocked hardware
+normal GPU temperature range for overclocked hardware

-If you want to find out what is normal gpu temperature for overclocked hardware then there’s no definitive answer.
+If you want to find out what is normal GPU temperature for overclocked hardware then there’s no definitive answer.
 However, based on testing performed by pc review websites and trade magazines, anything above 70°C (158°F) is pushing your computer a little too hard.
 If you’re overclocking your graphics card then it’s likely that you’ve upgraded the cooler to allow better airflow around the chip – which will be important for keeping temperatures low.

-is 80 degrees celsius hot for a gpu?
+is 80 degrees celsius hot for a GPU?

 Technically, 80°C is hot for a GPU.
 That’s when the gpu starts to become unstable because it will shut down in order to protect itself.
 If you are running benchmarks 24/7 then it won’t be long before you start seeing graphical glitches and corruption on the screen – at which point your hardware becomes unsafe and you should stop immediately.

-is 60 degrees celsius okay for gpu?
+is 60 degrees celsius okay for GPU?

-how hot can a gpu get before damage occurs?
+how hot can a GPU get before damage occurs?

-If your gpu gets too hot then it can become permanently damaged, so you need to be careful.
+If your GPU gets too hot then it can become permanently damaged, so you need to be careful.
 High temperatures will cause issues such as blue screens and graphical glitches that reduce the lifespan of the component.
 The peak temperature for a high-end graphics card is around 80°C (176 °F).
 If you’re overclocking then it’s possible to reach this mark in no time at all due to increased voltages and clock speeds.
 However, if you monitor your pc closely while gaming or benchmarking then there should be no problems with reaching these kinds of temperatures because benchmarks are designed to push hardware beyond their normal limits in order to stress test them.

 Why you should care about your GPU temp?

 If you don’t pay attention to your GPU temperature then it’s possible that you could end up damaging your graphics card – not just from the high temperatures but also the overclocking.
-Temperature has an effect on things such as MOSFETs and capacitors, which can reduce their lifespan if they get too hot during normal operation.
+The temperature has an effect on things such as MOSFETs and capacitors, which can reduce their lifespan if they get too hot during normal operation.

 This will cause weird issues with stability due to a lack of communication between components, which leads to slower performance and errors when running hardware-intensive tasks such as video games or benchmarks.